Eva Braak: Career

-In the 1970s, Braak and her husband implemented and perfected the then-new silver-iodate histological technique to study relatively thick sections of whole brains, up to 150 microns.
+In the 1970s, Braak and her husband implemented and perfected the then-new silver-iodate histological technique to study relatively thick sections of whole brains, up to 1000 microns.
 Using those methods, they contributed extensively to the neuropathology of Alzheimer's and Parkinson's diseases.
 In 1987, Braak and her husband were the first to describe the pathological changes of argyrophilic grain disease, an unknown tauopathy which was previously marked as senile dementia.
 A few years later, in 1991, they introduced a classification of Alzheimer's disease into six distinct pathoanatomical stages, now commonly known as Braak and Braak stages, based on the topographical distribution pattern of neurofibrillary changes from circumscribed parts of the limbic system to the higher neocortical association fields.

+Awards

-Eva Braak was the first female scientist to receive an Award for Life-time Achievements in Alzheimer's Disease Research, granted during the Sixth International Conference on Alzheimer's Disease and related Disorders, in 1998.
+Eva Braak was the first female scientist to receive an Award for Life-time Achievements in Alzheimer's Disease Research, granted during the Sixth International Conference on Alzheimer's Disease and related Disorders, in 1998 by the Alzheimer's Association International Conference.

 Death

-She died of ovarian cancer on 25 August 2000 in Frankfurt am Main.
+Eva Braak died of ovarian cancer on 25 August 2000 in Frankfurt am Main.